 As of now, there is no direct guidance on how commission-only based compensation is treated but the analogy that may be helpful is that the CARES Act includes a provision stating that borrowers may receive forgiveness for "additional wages" paid to employees.
-The SBA's Interim Final Rule on Loan Forgiveness also provided that payments to furloughed employees would be considered Payroll Costs, as well as bonuses and hazard pay.
-The intent of PPP is to keep people employed at similar wage levels and if commissions are no longer earned, then the amount that an employer allocates to the FTE to make up the missing amounts should be forgivable.
+We anticipate the SBA issuing guidance to the effect that the The SBA's Interim Final Rule on Loan Forgiveness also provided that payments to furloughed employees would be considered Payroll Costs, as well as bonuses and hazard pay.
+The intent of PPP is to keep people employed at similar wage levels and if the commissions are not there anymore no longer earned, then the amount that the an employer allocates to the FTE to make up the missing amounts should be forgivable.